Small-Scale Operation For Anglers Seeking Adventure

 Internet / Communications

-There is no Wi-Fi or cell reception on Astove.
-The guesthouse is however equipped with a satellite phone which can be used by guests if needed.
+There is Wi-Fi in the common area of the lodge at Astove.
+The guesthouse is also equipped with a satellite phone which can be used by guests if needed.

 How To Get There